WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: 221B, Baker Street; Haymarket Square; Restivo's Restaurant; Theatre; Carlisle; The Reeve House; Chiswick; Post Office; Inn

-Story: Holmes receives theatre tickets from playwright, Martin Reeve, the Prince of Wales is to attend the same performance.
+Story: Holmes receives theatre tickets from playwright Martin Reeve to a performance which will be attended by the Prince of Wales.
 Reeve's business manager asks Holmes to travel to Carlisle, where Reeve is ill and his doctor believes someone is trying to murder him.
-In Carlisle the learn that Reeve has seen an apparition from his past - a blue-eyed blond young man, the real author of the play that made Reeve famous.
+In Carlisle they learn that Reeve has seen an apparition from his past - a blue-eyed blond young man, the real author of the play that made Reeve famous.
 Reeve asks Holmes to trace the heir of this man so that part of his estate may be bequeathed to them.
 Hairs from a wig, village gossip and an old photograph bring the case closer to its solution, but events take a tragic turn.

 "The Adventure of Maltree Abbey" (2005)